-Praised by Gramophone Magazine for his “captivating sensitivity” and “exhilarating authority,” Australian cellist Richard Narroway enjoys an international career as a sought-after performer, recording artist, and teacher.
-He has given performances across Australia, North America, Europe, and Asia, in prestigious venues such as the Kennedy Center, Chicago Symphony Center, Koerner Hall, and the Sydney Opera House.
-As a result of his stylistic versatility, innovative programming, and wide-ranging musical pursuits, Richard has earned an international reputation as one of his generation’s most notable artists.
+Praised by Gramophone for his “captivating sensitivity” and “exhilarating authority,” Australian cellist Richard Narroway enjoys an international career as a performer, recording artist, and educator.
+He has appeared in leading venues across Australia, North America, Europe, and Asia, including the Kennedy Center, Chicago Symphony Center, Koerner Hall, and the Sydney Opera House.
+Recognised for his stylistic versatility, innovative programming, and wide-ranging musical pursuits, Richard has earned an international reputation as one of his generation’s most compelling artists.

-In 2017, Richard made his recording debut with Bach’s Six Cello Suites, released to international acclaim.
+Richard made his recording debut in 2017 with Bach’s Six Cello Suites, released to international acclaim.
 Gramophone described the recording as “riveting…an adventure in expressive possibility.”
-Since its release the album has been streamed over a million times, and continues to gain impressive traction around the world.
-Other recent highlights include a recital of the complete Piatti Caprices at the Sala Piatti, a historic venue in the composer’s hometown of Bergamo, Italy, which received stellar reviews from the local press; as well as a performance of Tan Dun’s Cello Concerto at the Aspen Music Festival, which was selected as one of the top 12 performances of the season by The Aspen Times.
+Since its release, the album has been streamed well over a million times and continues to resonate with audiences worldwide.
+His second album, Requiem, comprising a diverse collection of Australian cello works, also received stellar reviews from the press, described by Limelight Magazine in a five-star review as “relentlessly stunning.”
+Other recent highlights include a performance of Tchaikovsky’s Rococo Variations with the Melbourne Symphony Orchestra, before an enthusiastic audience of thousands at the Sidney Myer Music Bowl in 2023; and a recital of the complete Piatti Caprices at the Sala Piatti, a historic venue in the composer’s hometown of Bergamo, Italy.

+A laureate of major competitions, Richard has won top prizes at the Stulberg International String Competition, the Beijing International Cello Competition, and the Australian Youth Classical Music Competition.
+In 2020 he was named the winner of The Music Trust’s Freedman Classical Fellowship, awarded annually to an exceptional instrumentalist.
 Richard earned degrees from the Juilliard School and Northwestern University’s Bienen School of Music, before completing a Doctorate at the University of Michigan, where he also served as teaching assistant.
-In 2018 he was named a Rebanks fellow at the Royal Conservatory of Music in Toronto, where he served as teaching assistant to professor Hans Jensen.
-Currently, Richard is Lecturer in Cello at the prestigious Melbourne Conservatorium of Music, University of Melbourne.
+Currently, Richard is Lecturer in Music and Head of Cello Studies at the prestigious Melbourne Conservatorium of Music, University of Melbourne.

 Media Quotes